Muschamp Rd

 It turns out they were in the mountaineering club and they needed to exercise in the cold.
 Several of them spoke good English.
 I basically coaxed a few photos out of my dead batteries because this had to be blogged about.
 Eventually I got talked into doing some Chin ups.
 I did them with a close reverse grip and was surprised I could do a couple.
 After I stopped I learned that grip was not allowed.
 Most of the girls were not actually doing chin ups, they were hanging for endurance I guess with another girl supporting them somewhat.
 Two senior girls counted off the time.

 I used to be an athelete, many people seem to have trouble believing this.
-I was even “Sportsperson of the Year” my senior year of High School and Captain and MVP of the Rugby team.
+I was even “Sportsperson of the Year” my senior year of high school and captain and MVP of the rugby team.
 But I’m no Al Bundy I’m not dwelling on my high school sports accomplishments.
 They aren’t on my resume anymore and haven’t been for years.
-I did put one or two in my LinkedIn Profile after seeing someone else do it.
+I did put one or two in my LinkedIn profile after seeing someone else do it.

 At Sauder I found someone who could vouch for my Rugby skills.
 I had played on the same team as Erin’s old boyfriend Todd McBride who went on to play at the national level.
 I’ve played with and against people who went on to play nationals in a number of sports.
 No one ever believes me when I say Steve Nash was a huge rival of my high school.
-He came and played basketball in Cowichan several times.
+He came and played basketball at Cowichan several times.
 I think Irvine or Sautherland likely had to guard him.
 I wasn’t a B-Baller though I used to be able to hold my own in pickup as people back in Duncan or UVIC can attest.

 I never played rugby with Ben though.
 He was elevated above the Jutes somehow.
 I basically had to quit rugby because of my back and shoulder and the computer science co-op.
 It got so that often after tackling someone hard I couldn’t raise my arm above my head in the next scrum or lineout.
 I think playing through two shoulder injuries my senior rugby season is where I did the damage but Pat’s recalling me to indoor soccer goaltending and my own stupidity has made things worse since 2001.
 People remembered my number after I hit them though.